Thomas-Gelf/icingaweb2-module-training/doc/extending-icinga-web-2.md

 ## Task 1

-We create a CLI Command with an action, which is executed as follows and generates the following output:
+We create a CLI Command with an action, which is executed as follows, and generates the following output:

     icingacli training say hello

 ## Bash Autocompletion

-The Icinga CLI provides autocomplete for all modules, commands and actions.
-If you install Icinga Web 2 from packages, everything is already in the right place, for our test environment, we manually set:
+The Icinga CLI provides autocompletion for all modules, commands and actions.
+If you install Icinga Web 2 from packages, everything is already in the right place.
+For our test environment we will do this manually:

 ## Bash completion